fuse-lang/fuse-lang.github.io/_docs/basics/06-functions.md

 end
 ```

-Fuse functions use syntax of a `tuple` as its return value to abstract away the concept of multiple return values, Return statement will implicitly wrap the return values in a tuple type.
-In addition to having a more concreate type signture we also get to keep all of a functions return values inside a single variable that we can expand later.
+Fuse functions use the syntax of a `tuple` as its return value to abstract away the concept of multiple return values, Return statement will implicitly wrap the return values in a tuple type.
+By doing so in addition to having a more concrete type signature, we also get to keep all of a function's return values inside a single variable that we can expand later.

 ```fuse
 fn fun() -> (string, number, boolean)